-Best racing wheels for 2020: great steering wheels for Xbox One and PS4
+Best racing wheels in 2021: great steering wheels for Xbox One and PS4

 Get real driving immersion with the best racing wheels around.

 Rather play Assetto Corsa instead of Mario Kart?
 Getting the best racing wheel is the number one upgrade we recommend.

 If you haven’t used one before you may assume it’s all about the simple immersion of a wheel between your hands, rather than wiggling a thumbstick.
 There’s a lot more to it.

 All but one of the entries in our best racing wheel round-up below has force feedback.
 This is where a motor fights your turns, to simulate the effects the tarmac would have on a real car.